turingschool/career-development-curriculum-site/module_one/index.md

 1. **1 networking activity:**
    * Create one networking goal from the [Week 2 lesson](/module_one/mod1_week2) to complete by the end of the module.
    * **Due date #1: EOD Friday of Week 4**, submitted through survey shared in your channel.
-You should submit information on the networking activity that you've already done and the results OR your plan to have it completed by the end of Week 5
+You should submit information either on the networking that you've already done and the results OR your plan to have it completed by the end of Week 5
    * **Final due date: EOD Friday of Week 5** through the end of mod survey (below)
 2. **LinkedIn rough draft** that includes:
    * Professional-looking headshot